JudahGabriel/OctoStore/README.md

 ```

-Note that these are file names, not absolute URLs, as OctoStore will automatically grab the latest version of your app.
+Note that these are file names, not absolute URLs, as OctoStore will automatically grab the latest version of your app from your repo's GitHub Releases.

-When specifying your executable file name, you can use the `{{version}}` template to specify the version of your app.
+When adding your executable file name, you can use the `{{version}}` template to specify the version of your app.

 - {{version}}: "4.2.0.0"
 - {{version:3}}: "4.2.0"